sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/PlantUML.md

-# PlantUML - A versatile tool for sequence diagrams and more
+# PlantUML - A Versatile Tool For Sequence Diagrams And More

 Have you ever needed to create complicated sequence diagrams only to have to spend considerable time updating and reviewing it countless times?
 Using applications like Microsoft Visio or LucidChart can make this manual work incredibly time consuming.
 But what if instead of using your mouse to manually draw and adjust the shapes and sequences and their content, you could write a few lines of text instead?